wireheadmech/100-days-kallaway-log/CY-R1.md

 **Vocabulary:**
 - To continue = parhau<br />

-### Day 5: November 28 2018, dydd Iau
+### Day 5: November 28 2018, dydd Mercher

 **Today's Progress:**
-Today was the last of the daily lessons that SSiW provides, so now I am going to have to think of something, which will most likely involve getting the full subscription, which I am not too broken up about.
+Today was the last of the daily lessons that SSiW provides, so now I am going to have to think of something, which will most likely involve getting the full subscriptions which I am not too broken up about.

 **Thoughts:**
 I will most likely get the full learning package tonight.
 We'll see.